 You know your child best, even if you might not think it right now.
 Trust yourself to know what will work best for you and your child.

 Here are some things you could try that other parents have told us have helped.
-You can also call or webchat with Parentline and we will listen.
+If you live in Scotland you can also call or webchat with Children 1st Parentline and we will listen.
 Talking to someone who can help you think things through can really help to reduce your stress and support you to make things better.

 It’s hard to hear or accept that you and your child are stuck in a cycle of behaviour and reaction.
 Take a minute, think, what do you do when they become angry?
 Can you do something different?